-With so many cruise lines to choose from for a multi-generational vacation at sea, I think you’ll need Grandma Molly’s cruise reviews to decide on which grandparent cruise to take, and why.
+With so many cruise lines to choose from, you need Grandma Molly’s cruise reviews to decide the right cruise for grandkids.
 So, for your consideration, I present the best options among major cruise lines that welcome or cater to families.
-All of the following offer cabins outfitted for handicapped passengers and, in general, most kids’ programs are complimentary, but a few incur a charge.
+Multi-generational vacations at sea require cabins outfitted for handicapped passengers and, in general, kids’ programs.
+Look for complimentary kids’ programs although the few which incur a charge may be worthwhile.

-Be prepared: Expect video gaming arcades (for a fee).
-Most ships offer computer stations for youngsters, with many featuring PlayStation, XBox and other gaming consoles, and charge fees for Internet access.
+Be prepared for Non-Stop Games: Expect video and computer gaming arcades (for a fee).
+Most ships offer computer stations for youngsters in their kids’ clubs, with many featuring gaming consoles.
+Most charge fees for Internet access.

-Finally, be sure to inquire about specials and deals which may include reduced prices for kids and other incentives.
-Many multigenerational family groups like to book inside cabins for chlidren and balcony cabins for the adults so the whole family can enjoy the view from an outer stateroom without the additional fees.
+Cruise with Grandkids Pricing: Finally, inquire about specials and deals which may include reduced prices for kids and other incentives.
+Many multigenerational family groups like to book cheaper inside cabins for chlidren and balcony cabins for the adults.
+Everyone in the family then enjoys the view from an outer stateroom without the additional fees.

 Here are my top picks among family friendly cruise lines.
 You can learn more about them and find out the latest in offerings in our annual Cruise with Kids roundup.